Harry Reid says Trump is damaging the country but warns against impeachment

 “The good work has been done by the press, not the federal government,” said Reid.

-He also jabbed at McConnell and House Speaker Paul Ryan, who rejected then-Homeland Security Director Jeh Johnson’s recommendation to send a letter alerting U.S. governors about Russian meddling.
+He did jab at McConnell and House Speaker Paul Ryan, who rejected then-Homeland Security Director Jeh Johnson’s recommendation to send a letter alerting U.S. governors about Russian meddling.

-Reid would not directly blame former President Obama, though he did say: “I think we should have done a lot more.”
-On Comey, said Reid: “My feelings haven’t changed.”
+Reid would not directly blame former President Barack Obama, though he did say, “I think we should have done a lot more.”
+On Comey, Reid said, “My feelings haven’t changed.”

 "He's not a nice man"